-But let me just say that the card offers endless perks, like a $300 annual travel credit, 10,000 anniversary bonus miles, a Priority Pass membership, unlimited access to Capital One Lounges, primary rental car coverage, cell phone protection, and incredible authorized user perks.
+But let me just say that the card offers endless perks, like a $300 annual travel credit, 10,000 anniversary bonus miles, a Priority Pass membership, access to Capital One Lounges, access to Plaza Premium Lounges, primary rental car coverage, cell phone protection, and incredible authorized user perks.
 This is the premium card with the annual fee that’s easiest to justify, in my opinion.

-The Capital One VentureOne Card is a solid no annual fee card that offers a bonus of 20K Venture miles, has no foreign transaction fees, and offers 1.25x miles on all purchases.
-While that’s a well rounded card, I think the much better play is to consider the Capital One Venture Card.
+The Capital One VentureOne Card is a solid no annual fee card that offers a decent bonus of 20K Venture miles, has no foreign transaction fees, and offers 1.25x transferable miles on all purchases.
+While that’s a well-rounded card, I think the much better play is to consider the Capital One Venture Card.
 The card has a much bigger welcome bonus, a better rewards structure, and more perks.